cecilia-yin/JewelCart/README.md

-The JewelCart application is a jewelry-shopping application that displays jewelry from three
+The JewelCart application is a jewelry-shopping android app that displays jewelry from three
   categories: Earrings, Rings and Necklaces.

 Each category is a set of objects of class Products, and its fields are filled up by the